maupilia/SRT/sphinx/Continuum/K-band/SARDARA/start-obs.rst

     ``> derotatorGetPosition``

 #.
-Put the antenna at 45 deg of elevation before to check that the signal is in the linear range of the backend:
+Put the antenna at 45 deg of elevation before checking that the signal is in the linear range of the backend:

     ``> goTo=*,45d`` |logo| :numref:`srt_mount`